The Rookie (novel)

 The Rookie is a young adult science fiction sports novel by American writer Scott Sigler.
-It is the beginning of Sigler's Galactic Football League Series.
+It is the beginning of Sigler's Galactic Football League (GFL) series.
+The Rookie was first released episodically as a free podcast.
+The first episode was released in September 2006, and the final episode was released in April 2007, and it was a finalist in the 2007 Parsec Awards for Best Speculative Fiction Story (Novel Form).
 It was released in both podcast and print versions in early 2009.

 The GFL Universe

 The Rookie takes place in a galaxy 700 years the future; a galaxy with a history of planetary colonization and conquest, and of interspecies warfare and cooperation.
 The events of this history have ultimately lead to the current 'pseudo-martial law' state of society that is imposed by the current ruling species, the Creterakians.
 In this universe, the Creterakians, using their sheer overpowering numbers, have conquered several species and now control and oversee all 'official' aspects of the galaxy.
 The major species in the GFL are; Humans, the Sklorno, the Ki, the Quyth, and Heavy-G Humans.